Frequently asked questions & policies

 If you are looking to create an exact replica from a pre-existing IP (film, show, etc.), I suggest reaching out to a prop artist.

 Why aren't my reflective face mask and gloves glowing as brightly like in your photos?
 Why aren't they sustaining a glow when I look at them?

 Reflective fabric is not the same as fabric that glows in the dark.
 Reflective fabric is a retroreflective material, which means it appears to "glow" brightly when a light source hits the material at a small angle (in dimmer lighting).
 Visibility depends on the person's viewing angle when observing the fabric.

 Flash in photos brings out the highly reflective visibility.
 The best example of where you see this kind of material most is in highly reflective traffic signs, high-visibility clothing (e.g. safety vests or construction vests).

-I am on hiatus for this design and may return to it in the future with an evolved version.
+I am on hiatus for this design and am returning to it in the future with an evolved version.
+Sign up for my Insider VIPs newsletter to be the first to hear about it with the new version.
 But you can still learn more about the Phoenix Gauntlet pre-order, what it took to create them & review the FAQ.
 These designs are limited and special order artwork only.
 Filling out the pre-order form(s) also does not guarantee you a slot.
 If you’re hoping to get a cheaply made prop or only buy mass produced products (and think within only mass produced prices), this is definitely not for you.